We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Research has shown these ingredients are helpful in slowing the progression of male pattern hair loss, but they only help with partial regrowth. - Ketoconazole: Ketoconazole is most popular for its antifungal and anti-inflammatory properties, which is why it’s usually used to treat infections or certain conditions, like seborrheic dermatitis.
 A

-2011 pilot study of 15 people with alopecia found that ketoconazole may be able to enhance hair regrowth. - Pumpkin seed oil: Pumpkin seed oil is a natural oil that may have a positive effect on hair growth.
+2020 systematic review of two animal studies and five human studies found that ketoconazole may be an acceptable treatment option for androgenetic alopecia. - Pumpkin seed oil: Pumpkin seed oil is a natural oil that may have a positive effect on hair growth.
 It works by stopping testosterone from creating DHT.
 A

 We also included some products with potential DHT blockers, like certain essential oils.
 These don’t have as much research behind them, but they may be helpful.